Rugal/rugal.github.com/_posts/2015-07-03-postgresql-system-columns-explain.md

 {% include JB/setup %}

 1. `xmin`
-Transaction ID for insert.
-For identify different transactions.
+Transaction ID for insertion.
+For identifying different transactions.
 Will changes after new transaction(Whether `Insert`/`Update`) commits.
 2. `xmax`
-Transaction ID for delete.
+Transaction ID for deletion.
 Not being 0 means this row is not yet committed or rollbacked.
 3. `cmin`
 Command ID for one transaction.
 Identify different commands in one transaction.
 Start from 0.